lix-dev/GreatStars/README.md

 <div class="stars"></div>
 ```

-Note: You can change the Class 'stars' to whatever you want
+Note: You can change the class 'stars' to whatever you want

 ### Options
 | name | value           | default | description |